Wellers0n/4Fun-Fullstack/README.md

 </p>

 # 4Fun-Fullstack
   ### fullstack javascript

-    4Fun uses a stack full `JS` on the frontend and backend.
-    I'm make this project to improve my skills so much in the backend and too in frontend
+   4Fun uses a stack full `JS` on the frontend and backend, I'm make this project to improve my skills so much in the backend and too in frontend.

 # Initing in the your PC